vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 8 These five aspects, known in the scriptures of the Saiva Siddhānta as ‘the five Brahmans’, ´ are conceived of as being comprised in or as being the embodiment of Sadāśiva, an idea also reaching back to the Taittirīya Araṅyaka, which concludes the fifth formula of Īśāna with the words sadāśivom, glossed by Sāyaṇa as sa eva sadāśiva om.

 9 Kreisel 1986, 21 n.
-43: ‘Auffallend ist jedoch, daß im Epos die F¨unfgestalt Sivas fehlt.’ ´ 10 Kreisel 1986, Abb.
+43: ‘Auffallend ist jedoch, daß im Epos die Fünfgestalt Sivas fehlt.’ ´ 10 Kreisel 1986, Abb.
 A2a–b.

 11 Kreisel 1986, Abb.
 1a–c.